kasym-r/kasym-r/README.md

 ## :man_technologist: About me:

 I'm Kasym from Kygryzstan, and I'm really passionate about coding and creating beautiful and multifunctional websites with responsive design.
+I have an experience in creating various landing pages, e-commerce websites, etc. (with responsive design ofc.)

 ---